Teaching & Advising

 Undergraduate Advising

-- Sharla Kirkpatrick, GSAS Summer Research Program, Summer 2021.
+- Sharla Kirkpatrick, GSAS Summer Research Program, 2021.

-- Bethel Ikenna Adiele, Laidlaw Foundation Scholar, Summer 2021.
+- Bethel Ikenna Adiele, Laidlaw Foundation Scholar, 2021.

-- Adiba Hussein, Barnard Summer Research Institute, Summer 2021.
+- Adiba Hussein, Barnard Summer Research Institute, 2021.

 - Valeria Arbonies (University of Puerto Rico), Columbia Leadership Alliance Mellon Mays